Robbie Eagles: New Japan Pro-Wrestling (2018–present)

 Eagles made his New Japan Pro-Wrestling debut in 2018 during New Japan's Fallout Down Under tour.
 On day 2, Eagles and Mick Moretti were defeated by TMDK.
 On day 3, Eagles and Moretti were defeated by Evil and Sanada of Los Ingobernables de Japón.
 On day 4, Eagles and Will Ospreay were defeated by Cody.
 On 8 October 2018, Bad Luck Fale announced that Eagles would be Taiji Ishimori's tag partner in the 2018 Super Jr. Tag Tournament, thus aligning himself with the Bullet Club.
 Ishimori and Eagles finished the tournament with a result of three wins and four losses.

-On 29 June 2019 at Southern Showdown, Eagles was unsuccessful in challenging Will Ospreay for the IWGP Junior Heavyweight Championship.
-The following night he turned on Bullet Club leader Jay White, leaving the Bullet Club and turning face in the process and joining Chaos.
-On 31 August at NJPW Royal Quest, Eagles teamed up with Ospreay as the "Birds Of Prey" to defeat IWGP Junior Heavyweight Tag Team Champions El Phantasmo and Taiji Ishimori in a non-title match.
-On the 16 September, Ospreay and Eagles unsuccessfully challenged Phantasmo and Ishimori for the championships at Destruction in Kagoshima.
-At Wrestle Grand Slam in Tokyo Dome on July 25, 2021, Eagles defeated El Desperado by submission to win the IWGP Junior Heavyweight Championship for the first time in his career.
-He would then team with Tiger Mask to defeat El Desperado and Yoshinobu Kanemaru for their IWGP Junior Heavyweight Tag Team Championship on the Road to Power Struggle.
-Eagles would lose his IWGP Junior Heavyweight Championship back to El Desperado at Power Struggle.
+On 29 June 2019 at Southern Showdown, Eagles was unsuccessful in challenging Ospreay for the IWGP Junior Heavyweight Championship.
+The following night he turned on Bullet Club leader Jay White, to join Chaos.
+On 31 August at NJPW Royal Quest, Eagles teamed up with Ospreay as the "Birds Of Prey" to defeat IWGP Junior Heavyweight Tag Team Champions Ishimori and El Phantasmo in a non-title match.
+On 16 September, Ospreay and Eagles unsuccessfully challenged Ishimori and Phantasmo for the championship at Destruction in Kagoshima.
+On 25 July 2021, at Wrestle Grand Slam in Tokyo Dome, Eagles defeated El Desperado by submission to win the Junior Heavyweight Championship for the first time in his career.
+He would then team with Tiger Mask to defeat Desperado and Yoshinobu Kanemaru for their Junior Heavyweight Tag Team Championship on the Road to Power Struggle.
+Eagles would lose his IWGP Junior Heavyweight Championship back to Desperado at Power Struggle.

+On 21 March 2023, at the New Japan Cup Finals, Eagles announced that he will challenge Hiromu Takahashi for the IWGP Junior Heavyweight Championship at Sakura Genesis.
+During the same night he would also be announced as the newest member of TMDK, thus leaving Chaos in the process.
+At the event on 8 April, Eagles was defeated by Takahashi.
+The following month, Eagles participated in the 2023 Best of the Super Juniors tournament, competing in the B block.
+Eagles finished the tournament with 10 points, failing to advance to the semi-finals.

+Ring of Honor (2023)

+Eagles made his debut for Ring of Honor on 26 April, challenging Claudio Castagnoli for the ROH World Championship, in a losing effort.

 Pro Wrestling Guerrilla (2018–2019)

 Eagles made his debut for Pro Wrestling Guerrilla during All Star Weekend 14, where he and Morgan Webster were defeated by Sammy Guevara.
-The next night he was defeated by Joey Janela.
-At PWG Bask in his Glory he was defeated by Bandido.
+The next night, he was defeated by Joey Janela.
+At PWG Bask in his Glory, he was defeated by Bandido.
 He would later enter the 2018 Battle of Los Angeles, where he defeated DJZ in the first round, but lost to Shingo Takagi in the second round.
-Eagles returned to PWG on 18 January 2019 for their event Hand of Doom in Los Angeles, California where he defeated Jonathan Gresham at the event.
+On 18 January 2019, at Hand of Doom, Eagles defeated Jonathan Gresham.